How Far Back Do Background Checks Go (The 1 Secret Exception)

 • Judgments

-The FRCA legislation was enacted to provide protection to consumers by promoting accuracy of the information reported, fairness in how the information is used, and privacy to consumers.
-The FRCA, as well as the Fair Debt Collection Practices Act (FDCPA), provide an important basis of protection for consumers.
+The FRCA legislation was enacted to provide protection to consumers by promoting the accuracy of the information reported, fairness in how the information is used, and privacy for consumers.
+The FRCA, as well as the Fair Debt Collection Practices Act (FDCPA),8 provide an important basis of protection for consumers.
 Many of these protections now extend to consumers subjected to employment background checks.

 California is one of the most protective states for applicants regarding background checks.
 Employers may not always be happy with the restrictions for background checks in California.